Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Sensitivity Analysis

 \subsubsection{GP}

-$\mathrm{H}_0$ can also be determined by reconstructing the CC data using the Gaussian process, as outlined by \citet{2006gpml.book.....R}.
-GP is a powerful tool that can model the relationship in data using a joint Gaussian distribution.
+$H_0$ can also be determined by reconstructing the CC data using the Gaussian process, as outlined by \citet{2006gpml.book.....R}.
+GP is a powerful tool that models the data by assuming that the reconstructed function values at different redshifts follow a joint Gaussian distribution.
 It estimates values at new points without requiring additional parameters.
 In this study, we use a Gaussian process to estimate the Hubble parameter, $H(z)$, as a function of redshift $z$.
+In practice, we take $H_0$ from the GP predictive distribution at $z=0$, summarised by its mean and standard deviation.
 This model-independent approach provides a major advantage over other methods that rely on cosmological assumptions.
-The Hubble constant $\mathrm{H}_0$ is determined as the value of the reconstructed $H(z)$ at redshift $z=0$.